sangnt1552314/my-textual-hanazawa/README.md

 ## Development

 This is a learning project for exploring the Textual library's features and capabilities.
-The first implementation focuses on creating a radio player interface using Shoutcast's API.
+- The first implementation focuses on creating a radio player interface using Shoutcast's API.
+- The second feature focuses on creating a audio player interface for Youtube

 ## License